NOTE: This is a guest post by Felix Winkelmann, the founder and one of the current maintainers of CHICKEN Scheme.

 The second change in the build system is that we cleaned up the confusion about toolchains on Windows systems.
 There is a bunch of half-maintained flavors of GNU-based C development environments for Windows systems ("MingGW", "MingGW-w64", "MSYS2", etc.) and it is a constant source of pain to support and test all these variants.

 There is now one official "blessed" toolchain that we support.
-Specifically, we recommend Chris Mellon's excellent w64devkit.
+Specifically, we recommend Chris Wellon's excellent w64devkit.
 It contains compilers, build tools and enough of a POSIX environment for building CHICKEN on Windows.
 We also require a POSIX sh(1) (contained in w64devkit) and have dropped all support for building on a non-POSIX shell, i.e. cmd.exe.
 This simplifies the build and package management tools considerably.
 It also ensures we have less environments to test.

 Building for Windows Subsystem for Linux (WSL) and Cygwin is of course still supported, but those use the UNIX build setup and need no or very little specific platform support.